-Check_MK - The Official Documentation
+Check_MK - The Legacy Documentation

 Further reading and more detailed information about all aspects of Check_MK is found here:

 The following articles cover advanced topics for those who are familiar with the basic operation of Check_MK:

 Check_MK Multisite is a modern, fast and flexible web based GUI for viewing and browsing your current monitoring status.
 It is based on MK Livestatus and supports distributed monitoring in a very efficient way.
 Read more: